-“Teens Using Drugs: What To Know and What To Do” is a free, ongoing, two-part series targeted to parents and caretakers of teens but also inclusive of other family members, teens, and people who work with teens and families.
+Teens Using Drugs: What To Know and What To Do is a free, ongoing, two-part series inclusive of parents, guardians and caretakers of teens/young adults; teens/young people; other family members; people who work with teens and families; students; and anyone who would like to attend for any reason.
 It is designed to provide education on how to understand, identify and address adolescent alcohol/other drug use and problems, create a positive attitude towards obtaining help for adolescents with alcohol/other drug problems, and increase participants’ readiness and ability to address adolescent alcohol/other drug use.
-This program has made a difference to families struggling with teen substance abuse, and to others who want to help.
+This program has made a difference to families struggling with teen substance use, and to others who want to help.

 Part One provides information that will help participants understand adolescent substance use, recognize signs and patterns of a teen substance abuse problem, and identify when a teen may be involved with substances and may need help.

 - 1st Tuesdays of October, November, January, February, March, April, May, and June. (see flyer)

 Part Two has break-out sessions for adults describing strategies to effectively help when adolescent alcohol/other drug use is suspected or identified, and for teens/young people to explore the personal effects of substance use.
 Part Two ends with adults and young people together hearing a talk by a young person in recovery from a substance use disorder, who will describe his or her experiences ““ how it was before recovery, what happened, and how it is now.